Table of Contents

 The winning time of the Western Visayas high school quartet at the Palaro of 42.66.
-Eclipsed the mark of the RP Youth Team of 42.76 of Jason Jabol, Buhayan, Jhovian Calixto, and Veruel Verdadero (3 of the 4 runners from STCAA) at the 2018 ASG.
+Eclipsed the RP Youth Team’s mark of 42.76 of Jason Jabol, Buhayan, Jovian Calixto, and Veruel Verdadero (3 of the 4 runners from STCAA) at the 2018 ASG.

 The Rest of the Field

-It was Veruel and Labita who took the fastest times in Heat 4 both dead heating at 10.99.
-But Vince was toying with the rest of the field running a cruisy 11.05 in the heats.
+Veruel and Labita took the fastest times in Heat 4, both dead heating at 10.99.
+But Vince was toying with the rest of the field, running a cruisy 11.05 in the heats.

 He then legitimized his performances by winning the Junior sprint treble at the National Open in Ilagan last March with 10.92 (0.5), 22.23, and 49.57.

-Vince is coached by Nicasio Valenzuela in Iloilo, in fact, Vince even lives with his coach.
+Nicasio Valenzuela coaches Vince in Iloilo; in fact, Vince even lives with his coach.
 Vince has a spot reserved at Mapua University.

-According to the 2018 Standards for World Juniors Vince needs to go a bit faster with a legit 10.55 in order to qualify for the 2020 World Juniors in Nairobi, Kenya.
+According to the 2018 Standards for World Juniors, Vince needs to go a bit faster with a legit 10.55 to qualify for the 2020 World Juniors in Nairobi, Kenya.

 Exhausted from his 100m run.
 Vince’s chances of a sprint treble at Palaro were ruined when he finished behind Alhryan Labita.

 Vince got the better of 2x Palaro Champion Veruel Verdadero (NCR).
-Who was some four meters back and relinquished their title.
+Who were some four meters back and relinquished their title.
 NCAA High school Champion Tracy Soriano (STCAA) took Bronze.

 On this occasion, the Junior Record 21.84 of Raul Abangan (set 32 years ago) eluded him, but he did climb to #6 all-time.